 An individual with a disability must be legally competent to freely volunteer his or her services.
 Per USDOL, individuals under 18, and those over 18 who are not their own legal guardian, cannot volunteer without the consent of their parent or legal guardian.

-Individuals may volunteer only at non-profit organizations.
+Unpaid internships are distinct from volunteering, and are intended to allow an individual to gain job-related experience.
+Per USDOL, individuals may participate in unpaid internships at for-profit organizations, if they are not considered to be an employee.
+The primary issue is the "economic reality" of who is the primary beneficiary.
+If the primary beneficiary is the individual, an unpaid internship is okay.
+If the primary beneficiary is the business, an unpaid internship is not okay.